Table of Contents

 The Process of Ethanol Extraction

 In this process, cannabis is soaked in ethanol and left to sit for a certain amount of time (usually for an hour).
-Since it’s a bipolar solvent, meaning it can mix with elements which do and do not blend well with water, it’s believed to be a better solvent than CO2.
+Since it’s a bipolar solvent, meaning it can mix with elements that do and do not blend well with water, it’s believed to be a better solvent than CO2.

 After that amount of time passes, the plant material is removed from the container.
 The next step is to use evaporation to remove the alcohol and filter the remaining liquid.